-"The first thing I noticed was this event.
-And at the same time, I was very conscious that I was to be a voice for the voiceless, for all the people in refugee camps who had accepted to share their story Commissioner.
+"The first thing I noticed was this incredible buzz in the air, it was exhilarating to be part of this event.
+And at the same time, I was very conscious that I was to be a voice for the voiceless, for all the people in refugee camps who had accepted to share their story with me to help me document my questions to the High Commissioner.
 People who couldn't travel to Geneva to tell their story themselves and trusted me to do it.
-I was incredibly humbled by the fact that people accepted to share
+I was incredibly humbled by the fact that people accepted to share their personal stories with me: I had a responsibility to convey their concerns."

-Through an online voting system, issues in the African Great Lakes participants.
+With more than 500 participants, simply raising a question could be challenging.
+Through an online voting system, Bernice's question, on refugee issues in the African Great Lakes region was voted for by most participants.
 She was able to ask it directly to the Assistant to the High Commissioner for Protection.
-While in Geneva, Bernice